vlnahp/Btcbf/README.md

 ## **Usage**
-Just execute this command: `$ python Btcbf.py` or `$ python3 Btcbf.py` for Linux, Btcbf tells you what to do!
+Just execute this command: `$ python Btcbf.py` or `$ python3 Btcbf.py` on Linux, Btcbf tells you what to do!

 Type your desired action and follow instructions.
 (I love to interact with my program🙂)